kamo-naoyuki/pySIIB/README.md

-# pySIIB: A python implementation of Speech intelligibility in bits (SIIB)
+# pySIIB: A python implementation of speech intelligibility in bits (SIIB)

 This Python implementation of SIIB is ported from the author's matlab codes: https://stevenvankuyk.com/matlab_code/